Supreme Court rejects affirmative action, ending use of race as factor in college admissions

 The Supreme Court last considered the lawfulness of race-conscious admissions programs in 2016, in a challenge to the policies at the University of Texas at Austin that was also backed by Blum.
 In that case, a divided court again said race could be considered to ensure student-body diversity.

 But the composition of the court changed dramatically since then, with Sotomayor the only remaining justice who was in the majority seven years ago.
-(Kagan was recused from the case.)
+(Kagan recused herself from the case.)

 The Supreme Court agreed to wade into the debate over affirmative action again in January 2022.
 While the Harvard and University of North Carolina cases were originally consolidated, they were unlinked after Jackson joined the court and recused herself from the Harvard dispute.